NeuralDataFormats/matlab_spike2/readme.md

 # Spike2 Interface for MATLAB #

 This code loads Spike2 files into MATLAB.
-It is a wrapper around the spike2matson library provided by CED and is meant to provide a nicer interface to that library.
+It is a wrapper around the [spike2matson](https://ced.co.uk/upgrades/spike2matson) library provided by CED and is meant to provide a nicer interface to that library.

-**Note, this is a work in progress**
+**Note, work on this code was supported by a grant from the NIH NIDDK ([grant: R21DK140694](https://reporter.nih.gov/project-details/11232104))**

 # Remaining TODOs #